Best Bass Sound

 Bass Compression: Use compression to make the bass stay strong.
 Start with a ratio of 10:1, fast attack and slow release.
 Once again, play your way into a great sound.
 When doing this you’ll start noticing the settings that work best for your favorite patches.

 There are tons of ways to approach the bass in a mix.
 Keep an eye on the clock during this process.
-Time management is essential to making great beats.
+Time management is essential to making great bass sounds and beats.
 Indecision is still making a decision.
-Use this approach to enjoy the process of getting great bass on to your way of finishing your beats.
+Use the outlined approach in this tutorial to enjoy the process of getting great bass the moving on quickly to finishing your beat.